Congratulations! You are about to embark on the fun, frustrating, and addictive journey of building a DIY smart home.

 I like to call the experience "incredible convenience"

 I like to call the experience "incredible convenience", but the benefits go well beyond that.
 Your family if safer and your power bills will be lower.
-I personally documented a $28.99 monthly savings in my power bill after installing my Nest Thermostat (you can also use a Z-Wave Thermostat or smart air conditioner) and lighting automation.
+I personally documented a $28.99 monthly savings in my power bill after installing my Alexa compatible thermostat (you can also use a Z-Wave Thermostat or smart air conditioner) and lighting automation.
 My kids were always leaving the lights on!

 I want to share my ideas and experiences with you.
 This include the products I recommend (and use), how to setup those products, and how to integrate and build your DIY home automation.
 Let's begin by starting with the right products.